-We are committed to healthy outcomes for our Members and their babies.
-That is why we encourage all of our pregnant Members to take part in our Taking Care of Baby and Me[®] program.
+We are committed to healthy outcomes for our members and their babies.
+That is why we encourage pregnant members to take part in our Taking Care of Baby and Me[®] program.

-Taking Care of Baby and Me is a proactive care management program for all perinatal Members and their newborns that offers:
+Taking Care of Baby and Me is a proactive care management program for all perinatal members and their newborns that offers:

-• Individualized one-on-one case management support for Members at the highest risk.
+• Individualized one-on-one case management support for members at the highest risk.

-- Care coordination for those who just need a little extra support. - Educational materials and information on community resources. - Incentives to keep up with checkups.
+- Care coordination for those who need a little extra support. - Educational materials and information on community resources. - Incentives to keep up with checkups.